Magnolia wilsonii

 What traditional systems uses this plant?

-This plant, Magnolia wilsonii, has been utilized in traditional Chinese medicine for generations to treat various physical ailments through its medicinal properties.
+This plant, Magnolia wilsonii, has been utilized in traditional Chinese medicine to treat various ailments such as fever, inflammation, and digestive issues.

 What are the pharmacological activities of Magnolia wilsonii?